mauzeh/hangman-api/README.md

 Note: **you do NOT need to initialize a database**, as the tests will run using a Sqlite database which is created on-the-fly.

+PHPUnit is included in `composer.json` so you may also invoke the tests by executing it from the vendor folder.

 ## Notes to the reviewer ##

 * The API documentation is available via `/api/doc`.